 In most Operating Systems, data are stored in files (text, images, tables, sequences, measurement series....).
 Quickly, the number of files increases and it becomes necessary to organize them to avoid getting lost.
 This is done by grouping them in folders or directories.
-Folders can be stored in other folders, which in turn can be stored in other folders, which in turn can be stored in other folders.
+Folders can be stored in other folders, which in turn can be stored in other folders...